BishopFox/awsservicemap/README.md

 # aws-servicemap
 Not all AWS services are supported in all regions.

-Use this is a go module to return either a slice of supported regions for a service, or a slice of supported services for a region.
+Use this go module to determine if a service is supported in a specific region or not.

-Uses https://api.regional-table.region-services.aws.a2z.com/index.json as the source of truth
+This module uses https://api.regional-table.region-services.aws.a2z.com/index.json as the source of truth.

 ## Functions